 The children are taught Art throughout their journey at PTM, from the Early Years through to Year 6.
 The children will be learning about the work of at least two contrasting artists.
 This promotes skills in describing similarities and differences and making links to their own work.
 In order to provide the very best for our budding artists we have created a PTM skills progression that allows different techniques to be experienced and quality art work to be produced.

 Each year we provide our Artists with the opportunity to create a master piece that will be displayed for all to see.
 These are then celebrated in the community and within our school.
 We know how important it is for art work to get the recognition it deserves!

 Inclusion – Art is extremely inclusive and all children thrive through the breadth of this subject.
 Children are allowed time to immerse themselves as artists and be creative.
-All children have the opportunity to be involved in the following projects over their time at PTM:
+At PTM, children have taken part in a number of artistic things such as;

 Showing impact – The subject is assessed half termly through MME, teachers will assess who is on track based on the PTM skills being taught.
 The subject leader can then see if there are gaps and areas that need to be worked on with the children.
 The children will also have a chance to display their art work around the school.

 Early Years Art

 During the Early Years Foundation Stage, children experience a variety of experimental activities which allows them to use a range of materials and tools to prepare them for progression into Key Stage 1.
 This focussed on creativity and underpinning some fundamental fine motor control.